Ecosystem services and human health

 Significance to OpenNESS and specific Work Packages

-WP1 will have to unpack the dimensions of human health – in terms of health status, health risks, and public health systems – and identify evidence for linkages with BD / ES / NC, and from the use of Sustainable Ecosystem Management in promoting health and reducing health risk.
+WP1 (Key challenges and conceptual frameworks): Any concept on ES has to unpack the dimensions of human health – in terms of health status, health risks, and public health systems – and identify evidence for linkages with BD / ES / NC, and from the use of Sustainable Ecosystem Management in promoting health and reducing health risk.
 This should be placed in the wider context of well-being (linking to SP “Human Well-being”).
 WP1 should consider whether the project outputs lend any support to recent arguments (e.g. Huber et al., 2011) that the notion that the definition of health should be expanded, particularly in the context of risk and resilience.
 WP1 should also consider whether the issue of “ecosystem disservices” to health and well-being could be better addressed in conceptual frameworks.

-WP2 will need to understand the key policy drivers in the health and BD / ES sectors, and other cross-cutting policy drivers (such as in agriculture and food, tourism, trade, climate change etc.) that support, mandate or confound efforts to link health and ES / NC.
+WP2 (Regulatory frameworks and drivers of change) will need to understand the key policy drivers in the health and BD / ES sectors, and other cross-cutting policy drivers (such as in agriculture and food, tourism, trade, climate change etc.) that support, mandate or confound efforts to link health and ES / NC.

-WP3 The influence of culture and socio-economic status on health outcomes, and on the way in which BD / ES / NC influence health, will be a particular challenge for the development of ES mapping tools.
+WP3 (Biophysical control of ecosystem services): The influence of culture and socio-economic status on health outcomes, and on the way in which BD / ES / NC influence health, will be a particular challenge for the development of ES mapping tools.

-WP4 While economic valuation of health issues can be important (e.g. costs of work absences, value of medicines from nature etc.), the challenge of non-monetary and integrated valuation is particularly relevant for human health.
-Selection of non-monetary metrics may offer opportunities to examine health dependence on ES; health may also be useful to factor into developing multi-criteria decision analysis tools.
+WP4 (Valuation of the demand for ecosystem services): While economic valuation of health issues are important (e.g. costs of work absences, value of medicines from nature etc.), the challenge of non-monetary and integrated ES valuation is particularly relevant for health.
+Selection of non-monetary metrics may offer opportunities to examine health dependence on ES; health may also be factored into multi-criteria decision analysis tools.
 WP4 could also explore how existing health sector indicators can be incorporated into operationalising ES / NC concepts for the health sector, and how they might be implemented more widely as indicators for nature-based solutions and competitiveness.
 Might methods of social epidemiology and ethnography be useful?

-WP5 Case studies should consider evidence for links between ES / NC / SEM and health within their geographic and thematic research areas.
+WP5 (Place-based exploration of ES and NC concepts): Case studies should consider evidence for links between ES / NC / SEM and health within their geographic and thematic research areas.
 Is ES / NC a key determinant of health status?
 Does it support resilience and competitiveness through health effects?

-WP6 To ensure coherence, development of policy recommendations should consider mainstreaming in both directions – i.e. not only how ES / NC can be of benefit to health policy, but how health aspects should be factored into biodiversity strategies and action plans.
+WP6 (Integration: Synthesis and Menu of Multiscale Solutions): To ensure coherence, development of policy recommendations should consider mainstreaming in both directions – i.e. not only how ES / NC can be of benefit to health policy, but how health aspects should be factored into biodiversity strategies and action plans.

 Relationship to the four challenges

-Human well-being: Health is a major component of measures / reports of subjective and objective well-being.
-Many aspects of well-being are influenced or determined by health status.
+Human well-being: Health is a major factor in measures / reports of subjective and objective well-being.
 Health is closely linked with economic well-being – i.e. the ability of an individual to manage or care for their health, or that of their family or wider community, is strongly linked with economic security.

-Sustainable ecosystem management: If ecosystems are viewed as settings for health, then SEM has many potential positive and negative impacts on health. e.g. whilst there is evidence that habitat creation, conservation and restoration can improve health outcomes & resilience against future health risks, experience with protected areas policy in several countries also highlights potential negative impacts of nature conservation policies to health (particularly of indigenous and local communities).
+Sustainable ecosystem management: If ecosystems are viewed as settings for health, then SEM has many potential positive and negative impacts on health. e.g. habitat creation, conservation and restoration can improve health outcomes & resilience against future health risks, however potential negative impacts of nature conservation policies on health may arise as distributive impacts.
 Diseases from nature affecting humans, crops and livestock represent a further challenge for SEM.

 Governance: ES and health links provide multiple opportunities for cross-sector, cross-government partnerships in policy development – e.g. all areas related to use, development or management of land and natural resources, including those regulating or influencing public access.
 Also scope for integration where policy-driven changes in BD or ES can affect health outcomes.

-Competiveness: Public health is an important element in social competitiveness (i.e. relating to social cohesion, justice and well-being of a population), particularly in the context of health equity and social determinants of health.
+Competitiveness: Public health is an important element in social competitiveness (i.e. relating to social cohesion, justice and well-being of a population), particularly in the context of health equity.
 Also relates to economic competitiveness - in terms of direct benefits to private sector health companies.
 Links with environmental competitiveness (i.e. relating to how natural capital is recognised, utilised and secured) in context of maintaining the flow and sustainability of ES related to health.

 Recommendations for the OpenNESS consortium

-- We propose the following definition for ecosystem approaches to health: “Systemic, transdisciplinary approaches in the health sciences, and in health policy and practice, that take account of the intimate and complex linkages between biodiversity, ecosystems and human health”.
+- We propose the following definition for Ecosystem Approaches to Health: “Systemic, transdisciplinary approaches, engaging with the health sciences, and health policy and practice, that take account of the intimate and complex linkages between biodiversity, ecosystems and human health”.

-- The consortium should develop a clear model for the ecological determinants of health in Europe, and explore the potential for use of ES / NC concepts in the framework of environmental determinants of health.
+- It would be good develop a model for the ecological determinants of health in Europe, and explore the potential for use of ES / NC concepts in the framework of environmental determinants of health.

 - The consortium should aim to explore the linkages between BD / ES / NC / SEM and resilience in health systems, and resilience in the health of populations.
-This will be particularly relevant in the contexts of well-being (see SP “Human well-being”) and competiveness (see SP “Competitiveness”).
+This will be particularly relevant in the contexts of well-being (see SP “Human Well-being”) and competitiveness (see SP “Competitiveness”).

 - Horwitz, P. & C.M.
 Finlayson (2011): Wetlands as settings for human health: incorporating ecosystem services and health impact assessment into water resource management.
 BioScience 61(9): 678-688.